Managers

 Exhibition, Provincial, and Tournament games can be entered and view on the team website.

-~Games ~View - managers can view all league games that have been scheduled by 1660 Hockey League.
-From here managers can verify, enter game sheet, or RSVP to an away game.
+~Games ~View - managers can view all league games that have been scheduled by NEAHL Hockey League.
+From here managers can verify, enter game sheet.

-V - verify the gamesheet information that has been entered after an away game (verify that the information that has been entered on the site is exactly the same as the copy of the gamesheet that you were provided with at the game)
+V - verify the Egamesheet information that has been entered after an away game (verify that the information that has been entered on the Gamesheet app is exactly the same as the copy of the gamesheet that you were provided with at the game)

 HCR ROSTER